Network Development Roadmap

 Through our pathfinding projects we're working with TOs, DNOs and service providers to establish methods to identify the most cost effective approach to addressing these issues.

+We recently launched an RFI for Mersey and will be issuing an RFI for the Pennine region.
 We previously indicated we would also tender for long term voltage support in South Wales.
 However, recent analysis no longer indicates a need in this area and so we will not be seeking this service at this time.
 The need for voltage support in different regions will be reviewed and communicated annually.

 Constraint management pathfinding project